Resurfacing & Repair in the DFW Metroplex

 Plaster is the cheapest choice, typically costing around $4 per square foot.
 However, plaster does not last as long as the other options we offer, and it does not offer as much variety in how you want your pool to look.
 Plaster typically comes in a white or off-white color.
 It gives your pool a classic blue look and makes it smooth.

 On the upper end of cost and luxury, you can go with the world’s finest gems.
 This can cost up to $10 per square foot.
 This is a smooth material with a highly reflective surface, enhancing the look of your swimming pool.
-It is also available in multiple color options that’s beyond compare.
+It is also available in multiple color options that are beyond compare.

 All of our resurfacing projects come with a warranty.
 This warranty ranges from 3-10 years depending on the finish you decide to use for your pool.